Mixing time and cutoff for the adjacent transposition shuffle and the simple exclusion: Technical tools for the exclusion process

 \section{Technical tools for the exclusion process}

-To compute the mixing time of the exclusion process, we need tools similar to the one developed in Sections \ref{monotool} and \ref{nomonotool}.
-In many cases, the proof is either a consequence of the proof performed for $S_N$ or exactly similar and are thus left to the reader.
+To compute the mixing time of the exclusion process, we need tools similar those developed in Sections~\ref{monotool} and \ref{nomonotool}.
+In many cases, the proof is either a consequence of or exactly similar to the proof performed for $S_N$, and thus is left to the reader.

-\subsection{Ordering $\gO_{N,k}$ and monotonicity properties}
+\subsection{Ordering \texorpdfstring{$\Omega_{N,k}$}{$Omega_{N,k}$} and monotonicity properties}

-To each $\gamma\in \gO_{N,k}$ we can associate a lattice path $\eta$ in the following manner
+To each $\gamma\in\Omega_{N,k}$ we can associate a lattice path $\eta$ in the following manner:

 It is an injective mapping.